spuetz/actigraphy/README.md

  - MPOS (Mid Point Of Sleep Time)
  - Out Bed (Out Bed Time)

-To list the parametres and print the usage of the script, type `read_reports.py -h`.
+There are two scripts.
+One script (read_reports.py) reads the report csv files and calculates the mean values of all values that are in the CSV file and additional values like the sleep midpoint.
+The other script (actigraphy_batch.py) reads the AGD files and the sleep validatoin files and calculates values like L5 and M10 and the mean values of them.
+Both scripts also calculate correct averages of the times and durations.
+In addition, both scripts have two modes how to find the input files, i.e. the CSV files.
+Generally the parameters of the scripts can be displayed by using the flag `-h` (for help), e.g. `python3 read_reports.py -h`.

-The script searches either in a folder for csv files (-r parameter).
+The script searches either in a folder for csv files (parameter `-r`), so a valid call would be e.g. `python3 read_reports.py -r data/reports/`, where after the -r the path to the folder where the reports are located is given.
+In the terminal you can also get the path by dragging and dropping the folder into the terminal.
+It is important that the cursor in the terminal is at the place where the path should be inserted, in our example above behind the `-r`.
+That means you have already typed `python3 read_reports.py -r` in the terminal and then drag and drop the folder from the Finder into the terminal.
-The script assumes that all CSV files in the folder are sleep reports, if this is not the case, the script crashes.
+With the `-r` parameter the sktip assumes that all report files are in the same folder, exactly the one you specify after the parameter.
+With the `-o` parameter you can specify the output file, or better the path.
+So where the result should be written to.
+A complete possible call of the script would be `python3 read_reports.py -r data/reports/ -o output_test1.xlsx`.
+So the result will be written to `output_test1.xlsx`.

-There is also the possibility to search for report files in subfolders with the search parameter (-s).
+There is also the possibility to search for report files in subfolders with the parameter `-s` (for search).
-The script assumes that each subfolder of the folder specified with -s is for a subject containing exactly one report.
+The script assumes that each subfolder of the folder specified with -s stands for a subject containing exactly one report.
+A possible call would then be, for example, `python3 read_reports.py -o output_test2.xlsx -s /search/path/to/folder/with/sub/folders/`.
+So it would search the subfolders in the `/search/path/to/folder/with/sub/folders/` folder for report file.

 Example usages of the `read_reports.py` script: